-I have been married to Alan for over 30 years and we have two children/men--Alex, a second year medical student at Duke in North Carolina, and Andrew, a financial analyst in Boston.
+I have been married to Alan for over 30 years and we have two sons--Alex, a third-year medical student at Duke in North Carolina, and Andrew, a financial analyst in Boston.
 We've lived in Fort Collins since 1996.

 I was a career academician for many years finally graduating with a degree in English from the University of Texas--Dallas (sadly, not the Longhorns, but the Comets).
 I hold a Master's Degree from the University of Colorado in Educational Equity and Cultural Diversity.
 The first time I graduated from college, I was pregnant with my first son; the second time I graduated was WITH my son!
-Plans are in the works for a PhD in the near future.
+I am currently in pursuit of obtaining a National Board Certification with one component of four completed (the rest will be completed in this upcoming school year).

-I just got back from a three year teaching stint in Ethiopia and was blessed to be able to travel around the world; I am fascinated by other cultures.
-When given the opportunity, I travel and now that I'm home, I'll mostly be spending long breaks with family.
-My husband is a runner, and I am a good supporter, so wherever he has a marathon, I follow.
+I am recovering from bilateral knee replacement so this past summer was spent rehabbing and just taking it easy--which is not easy for me!
+I am excited for my second year at O'Dea!
+Prior to O'Dea, I spent three years teaching in Ethiopia and was blessed to be able to travel around the world; I am fascinated by other cultures.
+My husband is a runner, and I am a good supporter, so wherever he has a marathon, I follow--which I did this summer (I finally got to see Seattle--which is where the picture above was taken--I'm enjoying a unique coffee drink from a Starbucks Reserve Roastery)!
 You'll always see me with a book (Kindle) in my hands.
 My hobbies include reading, baking, cooking, exercising, watching movies and shopping. :-)

 I have two: